Azure/azure-docs-sdk-dotnet/index.md

 ## Packages

 > [!TIP]
 > [Fluent libraries](https://azure.microsoft.com/blog/simpler-azure-management-libraries-for-net/) (ending in **\*.Fluent**) improve the developer experience by providing a higher-level, object-oriented API optimized for readability and writability.
-They clarify what is required vs. optional vs. non-modifiable.
+Fluent syntax removes guesswork by clarifying what is required vs. optional vs. non-modifiable.
 These libraries can run side-by-side with non-fluent libraries, so use the fluent packages if you prefer that syntax.
 [Microsoft.Azure.Management.Fluent](https://www.nuget.org/packages/Microsoft.Azure.Management.Fluent) is a rollup package that contains all of the fluent management libraries.

 Service | Interact with the service | Manage service resources
 --------|---------------------------|-------------------------